JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

                 hostname, sizeof(hostname))
     Base.systemerror("gethostname", err != 0)
     hostname[end] = 0 # ensure null-termination
-    return unsafe_string(pointer(hostname))
+    return GC.@preserve hostname unsafe_string(pointer(hostname))
 end
 ```

 This example first allocates an array of bytes.
 It then calls the C library function `gethostname`
 to populate the array with the hostname.
-Finally, it takes a pointer to the hostname buffer, and converts the
+Finally, it takes a pointer to the hostname buffer, and
-pointer to a Julia string, assuming that it is a NUL-terminated C string.
-It is common for C libraries
+converts the pointer to a Julia string, assuming that it is a NUL-terminated C string.

-to use this pattern of requiring the caller to allocate memory to be passed to the callee and
+It is common for C libraries to use this pattern of requiring the caller to allocate memory to be
-populated.
-Allocation of memory from Julia like this is generally accomplished by creating an
+passed to the callee and populated.
+Allocation of memory from Julia like this is generally
-uninitialized array and passing a pointer to its data to the C function.
-This is why we don't
+accomplished by creating an uninitialized array and passing a pointer to its data to the C function.
-use the `Cstring` type here: as the array is uninitialized, it could contain NUL bytes.
-Converting
+This is why we don't use the `Cstring` type here: as the array is uninitialized, it could contain
-to a `Cstring` as part of the [`ccall`](@ref) checks for contained NUL bytes and could therefore
+NUL bytes.
+Converting to a `Cstring` as part of the [`ccall`](@ref) checks for contained NUL bytes
-throw a conversion error.
+and could therefore throw a conversion error.

+Deferencing `pointer(hostname)` with `unsafe_string` is an unsafe operation as it requires access to
+the memory allocated for `hostname` that may have been in the meanwhile garbage collected.
+The macro
+[`GC.@preserve`](@ref) prevents this from happening and therefore accessing an invalid memory location.

 ## Creating C-Compatible Julia Function Pointers